When changes are agreed

 - any changes to the existing written terms

-- extra information required for new written terms from 6 April 2020
+- extra information required for new written terms since 6 April 2020